backbone-cord/backbone-cord.github.io/mixins/README.md

 Applying Mixins
 -------------------------------

 Mixins automatically merge properties with one or more extendable objects.
-Coinciding properties that are objects are deeply merged while functions will be chained together in-order.
+Properties of the same name that are objects are deeply merged while functions will be chained together in-order.

 Built-In Mixins
 -------------------------------